Neurodiverse Couples Therapy

 Neurotypical Partners Can Feel Alienated By Neurodivergent Behaviors

-As the neurotypical partner of someone with Autism and/or ADHD, you may feel as though your needs are not getting met.
-Maybe the two of you differ in the ways that you experience and express emotions, therefore, you might feel like there is a fundamental division within the relationship.
+As the neurotypical partner of someone with Autism Spectrum and/or ADHD you may feel as though your needs are not getting met.
+Because the two of you differ in the ways that you experience and express emotions, you might feel like there is a fundamental division within the relationship.
 You too could be struggling to convey boundaries and needs to a partner who views your environment and relationship from an entirely different perspective.

 Neurodiverse Partnerships Have To Contend With Unique Obstacles

 With continued research and awareness, we are finding that neurodivergence is increasingly common—especially in adults whose condition may have been overlooked in childhood.
 This means that more and more individuals and couples are faced with obstacles that come with being neurodiverse in a neurotypical world.